ojas-kanotra/pwn.college_ojas/4_Digesting_Documentation.md

 ```

 ### New Learnings
-- `man` command displays manual pages for Linux commands and programs
+- **Man Command**: The `man` command displays manual pages for Linux commands and programs
-- Manual pages have standardized format: NAME, SYNOPSIS, DESCRIPTION, SEE ALSO
+- **Manual Structure**: Manual pages follow standardized format: NAME, SYNOPSIS, DESCRIPTION, OPTIONS, SEE ALSO
-- SYNOPSIS section shows command usage patterns and argument structure
+- **Synopsis Section**: The SYNOPSIS section shows command usage patterns and argument structure clearly
-- Use `man command_name` to access documentation (not full paths)
+- **Command Reference**: Use `man command_name` to access documentation (use command name, not full paths)
-- Press `q` to quit the manual page viewer
+- **Navigation Controls**: Press `q` to quit the manual page viewer and return to terminal
-- Manual pages are the primary source of official command documentation
+- **Official Documentation**: Manual pages are the primary source of official command documentation in Linux systems

 ### References
 None